grahamito/GPCTweetSearch/README.md

 ## Current Status

 ### Basic status
-Initial Authorization, and Fetch from Twitter works
+- Initial Authorization, and Fetch from Twitter works

-Tweets are loaded into tableview
+- Tweets are loaded into tableview
-For debugging, cell currently shows tweetId instead of tweet Username
+- For debugging, cell currently shows tweetId instead of tweet Username

-Refresh works by performing the fetch again
+- Refresh works by performing the fetch again

-Paging has been coded but needs to be debugged
+- Paging has been coded but needs to be debugged
+- ios7 only (not ios6)

-(No retweet)
+- (No retweet)

 ## Other issues
 - Code to prevent simultaneous fetches needs to be debugged